 This small island is joined to Nusa Lembongan by a bridge and can easily be visited in a few hours (I walked there from my guesthouse at Jungut Batu on Nusa Lembongan).
 You can stay there too obviously and there are some nice little beaches scattered around the island.
 The real highlight though is the Blue Lagoon — such a nice shade of blue!

-Getting to the Nusa Islands: Most boats plying the Bali – Nusa Lembongan / Penida route leave from Sanur.
+Getting to the Nusa Islands: Aside from taking a tour to the islands (which is a good idea if you’re short on time), you can also easily catch regular boats there.
+Most boats plying the Bali – Nusa Lembongan / Penida route leave from Sanur.
 They take around an hour and most seem comfortable and affordable.
 There are also public slow boats leaving from Padang Bai, but I haven’t heard great things about this route.
 If you only have a short time in Bali you can do a day trip to Nusa Penida or Nusa Lembongan / Ceningan but probably not to all three.

 Java is one of the world’s great islands – it could easily consume your entire trip to Indonesia if you wanted it to.
 There is heaps to see and I’ve only scratched the surface.
 Java is home to arguably Indonesia’s coolest city (Jogjakarta), one of its most impressive volcano view (Mount Bromo) and its best temples (Borobudur and Prambanan).
 It also features heaps of nice beaches, numerous other volcanoes, temples, waterfalls and scenic areas such as the Dieng Plateau.

 Getting to Java: From Bali you can either take a bus / ferry to Java or fly.
 Flying to Jogjakarta and then making your way back overland to Bali would be a good idea.